Yugabharathi21/Crafity/README.md

 ## Contact

-If you have any questions or feedback, please contact us at support@craftsman.com.
+If you have any questions or feedback, please contact us at discord - sodaputtiplayz21

 Thank you for using the Craftsman website!